adamrneary/tactile/readme.md

 * A chart can display as many series as needed.
 * Each series takes the chart data and transforms it as needed via dataTransform.
 Must return objects that are of the form `{x: NUMBER, y: NUMBER}`.
-* The chart determines the axes to use and timeframe with which to display the data of the series.
+* Only the chart is passed both the axes to use and the timeframe with which to display the data of the series.